 What is Price Optimization?

-Price optimization software utilizes artificial intelligence to measure price elasticity and predict the outcomes of various pricing strategies to generate revenue- or profit-maximizing prices.
+The best pricing optimization software utilizes artificial intelligence to measure price elasticity and predict the outcomes of various pricing strategies to generate revenue- or profit-maximizing prices.

 Modern business moves at lightning speed through many sales channels.
 The corresponding data that gets captured grows at an exponential pace, creating ever-increasing complexity as new market triggers force companies to adapt.
 These dynamic factors – including order history, customer behavior, competitive concerns, available inventory, demand swings and geographical market specifics, to name a few – each uniquely influences price from one selling scenario to the next.